 View this post on Instagram

 George Washington himself used to warm his bones and knock back a drink or two at this colonial stalwart, which dates from 1668 and lays claim to being the oldest in New York State.
 By far the taproom is the most popular spot here, where two original fireplaces still roar to life in cold weather.
-There is also a fireplace in the André room (named for the British spy John André who served prison time in this very spot during the American Revolution) and in the lounge, where you could enjoy a drink before the fire while waiting for your table.
+There is also a fireplace in the André room (named for the British spy John André, who served prison time in this very spot during the American Revolution) and the lounge, where you could enjoy a drink before the fire while waiting for your table.
 You can’t miss the pork chops with whipped sweet potatoes and an apple-brandy glaze.
 For additional fireside dining opportunities, the Sunday brunch entices with eggs Benedict, Belgian waffles, and delicious omelets— not to mention the mimosas.